Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening is a clean, eco-driven website designed to showcase sustainable
-    gardening and maintenance services.
-It highlights the brand’s expertise with vibrant visuals, concise messaging, and smooth, user-friendly navigation.
+Bee Friendly Gardening is a clean, eco-focused website designed to showcase sustainable gardening and maintenance services.
+It presents the brand’s expertise through vibrant visuals, clear messaging, and smooth, user-friendly navigation.

 ### ✨ Core Features
 - Fully responsive and optimized WordPress website